dherault/serverless-offline/README.md

 The `methodArn` does not include the Account id or API id.

-The plugin only supports retrieving Tokens from headers.
+The plugin only supports retrieving tokens from headers.
 You can configure the header as below:

 ```js
 "authorizer": {